learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 In this file, the `heroku-postbuild` script is the one that will run in Heroku when we deploy the app.
 This is the script that automates the steps we outlined above for building the React app.
-This script runs a series of commands to:
+If you take a closer look at exactly what that script does, you'll see that it's simply calling each of the other three scripts we've defined.
+These scripts run a series of commands to:

 - Clean up any old files in the public directory
 - Install dependencies and build the React app